X-POWER0/xnawiki/Web Articles/Riemers/Riemers2DXNA11manualtexturecreation.md

 This is the same as before, only with the foreground gone and the bottom half fully green.
 This means, that we have successfully created a texture, of which we have defined the color of each pixel.

-In the next chapter we will make some changes to the slope of the terrain and to the colors of our foreground texture to get rid of the solid green color.
+In the next chapter, we will make some changes to the slope of the terrain and to the colors of our foreground texture to get rid of the solid green color.

 ## Exercises

-You can try these exercises to practice what you've learned:
+You can try these exercises to practice what you have learned:

 * No exercises this time, but get ready for the next section!